gl-inet/openwrt/README.md

        [ ] Support webcam
        [ ] Support rtc

-Simply running **make V=s -j5** will build your own firmware.
-It will download all sources, build the cross-compile toolchain, the kernel and all choosen applications which is spent on several hours.

 If the package you want to brush depends on the GL base package, please Select **Select basic packages** as well.
 Which packages the GL base package contains can be found in *config/config-glinet.in*

 Compile